|Designated Child Protection Lead||Emanuela Brahamsha|

 The presence of intruders and suspicious strangers seen loitering near the School or approaching pupils, will be reported to the police and the LA with a view to alerting other local schools through appropriate systems.

-Except in cases of emergency, first aid will only be administered by qualified first aiders.
+A qualified first aider will be asked to examine a child when necessary, however, there may be cases that are first triaged by another member of staff who is not first aid trained.
 If it is necessary for the child to remove clothing for first aid treatment, there will, wherever possible, be another adult present.
 If a child needs help with toileting, nappy changing or washing after soiling themselves, another adult should be present or within earshot.
 If a male member of staff is providing any form of intimate care, a female colleague will be present.

 For their own safety and protection, staff should exercise caution in situations where they are alone with pupils.
 Other than in formal teaching situations (musical instrument tuition, for example), the door to the room in which the 1:1 coaching, counselling or meeting is taking place should be left open.
 Where this is not practicable because of the need for confidentiality, another member of staff will be asked to maintain a presence nearby and a record will be kept of the circumstances of the meeting.
 All rooms that are used for the teaching or counselling of pupils will have clear and unobstructed glass panels in the doors.

 School staff should also be alert to the possible risks that might arise from social contact with pupils outside of the school.
-Home visits to pupils, child care or private tuition of pupils should only take place with the knowledge and approval of the Head Teacher.
-Visits/telephone calls by pupils to the homes of staff members should only occur in exceptional circumstances and with the prior knowledge and approval of the Head Teacher.
-Any unplanned contact of this nature or suspected infatuations or “crushes” will be reported to the Head Teacher.
+Home visits to pupils, childcare or private tuition of pupils should only take place with the knowledge and approval of the Headteacher and should be risk assessed.
+Visits/telephone calls by pupils to the homes of staff members should only occur in exceptional circumstances and with the prior knowledge and approval of the headteacher.
+Any unplanned contact of this nature or suspected infatuations or “crushes” will be reported to the headteacher.
 Staff will not disclose their personal telephone numbers and email addresses to pupils or parents nor befriend them on Facebook or other social networks.
 Staff supervising off-site activities or school journeys will be provided with a school mobile telephone as a point of contact for parents and carers.